 - Reimbursement for other PAR related activity will be guided by the OH BRC PPI Payment Policy.

 - Please note that if you are receiving state benefits, a pension, pension credits, tax credits or are liable for income tax and National Insurance, receiving any form of payment may affect you.
-See more information on the INVOLVE website.
+See more information on the INVOLVE website and in our PPI Payment Policy.

 7. PAR Principles and Guidelines for Meetings